Flex Spending Accounts

 When can I enroll?

 Accessing the pre-tax funds in our account is easy.
-Simply present the VISA pay-card given to you by AdvanStaff HR shortly after you enroll.
-You can direct pay any vendor that accepts card payment.
-No reimbursement required.
+Shortly after enrolling, present the Visa pay card given to you by AdvanStaff HR.
+You can directly pay any vendor that accepts card payments.
+No reimbursement is required.

-You can also upload paid receipts via the employee portal and we will deposit the funds directly to your bank account on file.
+You can also upload paid receipts via the employee portal, and we will deposit the funds directly into your bank account.

 Use the AdvanStaff HR Employee portal to do the following: